aadilmallick/my-notes-docusaurus/docs/software-development/06-AI-slop-mastery.md

 - **stdio server**: A server that bases the MCP protocol off of reading from stdin and stdout
 - **sse server**: A server that bases MCP protocol off of server sent events (SSE).

 ![](https://i.imgur.com/LpyR9t2.png)

+### MCP under the hood

+Under the hood, MCP is really just a fancy way of sending specially formatted messages that describe tool usage info, the parameters a tool accepts, and how to call a tool.
+This is how the transfer of info via MCP changes for both transports:

+- **SSE transport**: sends MCP-formatted messages using server sent events
+- **stdio transport**: sends MCP-formatted messages by console logging it.

+If using a stdio transport, using `console.log()` breaks the server.
+This is because stdio transport servers will crash if anything in stdout is not of the special format that MCP accepts.

 ### Creating MCP Servers